History of modern period domes: Religious and royal buildings

 In 1828, the eastern crossing tower of Mainz Cathedral was rebuilt by Georg Moller with a wrought iron dome.
 The dome was made of flat iron sections and reinforced with ties that passed through the interior of the dome.
 Such dome reinforcement was one of the two established techniques, the other being the use of a combination of horizontal rings and vertical ribs.
 The span may have been about 27 meters.
 It was later removed in favor of the current structure.

 The Altes Museum in Berlin, built in 1828 by Karl Schinkel, included a dome in its entrance hall inspired by the Roman Pantheon.

 Large neoclassical domes include the Rotunda of Mosta in Malta, was completed in 1840 with a dome 38 meters wide, and San Carlo al Corso in Milan, completed in 1847 with a dome 32 meters wide.

+In Galicia, the Basilian monastic pilgrimage church at Hoshiv was built from 1834 to 1842 as a large domed rotunda with four rectangular annexes in a cruciform plan, combining the central plan popular with classicist trends in Central Europe with the cross-domed plans held to be characteristic of eastern orthodox architecture.
+Ruthenian Greek Catholic churches were built as tripartite churches with a dome over each of the three parts, such as the Church of the Nativity of the Blessed Virgin Mary in Przemyśl (1863–1864), or as cross-domed plans, such as St. Michael's Church at Kolomyia (1855).
+Beginning around 1883, Vasyl Nahirnyi began to combine these traditional forms with the Neo-Byzantine style of Theophil Hansen, "borrowing the motifs of umbrella dome, portico, multi-mullioned windows, and arcaded friezes".
+He built more than 200 churches in Galicia, establishing a uniformity of Greek Catholic churches there to the extent of influencing the work of other architects.
+Examples include his Greek Catholic parish churches of Kuryłówka (1895) and Nowy Lubliniec (1898).
+Seeking a more original design, the church building committee of Zniessinie commissioned Władysław Halicki to build its 1897 cross-domed parish church.

 Saint Isaac's Cathedral, in Saint Petersburg, was built by 1842 with one of the largest domes in Europe.
 A cast iron dome nearly 26 meters wide, it had a technically advanced triple-shell design with iron trusses reminiscent of St. Paul's Cathedral in London.
 The design for the cathedral was begun after the defeat of Napoleon in 1815 and given to a French architect, but construction was delayed.
 Although the dome was originally designed to be masonry, cast iron was used instead.